migupl/drop-photo-get-exif-data/README.md

-# A simple EXIF data extractor
+# A vanilla javascript Web Component for obtain EXIF data

 A simple solution for obtaining EXIF data from photos.